protectai/llm-guard/docs/input_scanners/toxicity.md

 ### ONNX

 The scanner can run on ONNX Runtime, which provides a significant performance boost on CPU instances.
-It uses an optimized model [dcferreira/detoxify-optimized](https://huggingface.co/dcferreira/detoxify-optimized) for that.
+It uses a converted model [laiyer/unbiased-toxic-roberta-onnx](https://huggingface.co/laiyer/unbiased-toxic-roberta-onnx) for that.

 To enable it, install the `onnxruntime` package: